HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Configure dummy VMs to backup Docker volumes
-The playbook [config_dummy_vms_for_docker_volumes_backup.yml][config_dummy_vms_for_docker_volumes_backup] ensures that you can backup Docker volumes that have been created using the vSphere plugin (vDVS) in SimpliVity.
+The playbook [config_dummy_vms_for_docker_volumes_backup.yml][config_dummy_vms_for_docker_volumes_backup] ensures that you can back up Docker volumes that have been created using the vSphere plugin (vDVS) in SimpliVity.
 There is not a straight forward way to do this, so you need to use a workaround.
 Since all Docker volumes are going to be stored in the dockvols folder in the datastore(s), you need to create a ‘dummy’ VM per datastore.
 The `vmx`, `vmsd` and `vmkd` files from this VMs will have to be inside the `dockvols` folder, so when these VMs are backed up, the volumes are backed up as well.
 Obviously these VMs don’t need to take any resources and you can keep them powered off.

 ## Configure SimpliVity backups
-The playbook [config_simplivity_backups.yml][config_simplivity_backups] configures the defined backup policies in the group variables file in SimpliVity and will include all Docker nodes plus the ‘dummy’ VMs created before, so the existing Docker volumes are also taken in account.
+The playbook [config_simplivity_backups.yml][config_simplivity_backups] configures the defined backup policies in the group variables file in SimpliVity and will include all Docker nodes plus the ‘dummy’ VMs created before, so the existing Docker volumes are also taken into account.
 The playbook will mainly use the SimpliVity REST API to perform these tasks.
-A reference to the REST API can be found here: https://api.simplivity.com/rest-api_getting-started_overview/rest-api_getting-started_overview_rest-api-overview.html
+A reference to the REST API can be found at: https://api.simplivity.com/rest-api_getting-started_overview/rest-api_getting-started_overview_rest-api-overview.html

 ## VM placement and number of HPE SimpliVity servers in the cluster